OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/backtesting/whatif.md

 ---
 title: whatif
-description: Learn about the 'whatif' command line tool which provides a hypothetical scenario of having bought a certain number of shares on a specific date.
+description: "Learn about the 'whatif' command line tool which provides a hypothetical" scenario of having bought a certain number of shares on a specific date.
 This tool can be used for backward investment analysis and scenario planning.
 keywords: